Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors

-When we relax our linearity assumption and increase $\SwarmDensity$ to introduce non-linear behaviors in the swarm via inter-robot interference, our model still produces comprehensively accurate predictions of behavior at small $\TheSwarmSize$ for all scenarios (\cref{fig:results-small-var-rho}).
-While our model will undoubtedly break down at some $\SwarmDensity > 0.1$, our results demonstrate that the threshold is above any realistic scenario, because densities $ > 0.1$ are infeasible in general for real-world problems.
-Capturing non-linear behaviors using linear models is much more successful at smaller scales than larger scales (\cref{fig:results-large-var-rho}); this aligns well with our intuition.
-If we imagine that the amount of time each robot spends avoiding collision with other robots at each timestep ($t_{ca}$) is roughly of the form: $t_{ca} = \TheSwarmSize^{\SwarmDensity}$ then it is clear that $t_{ca}$ will increase more quickly with $\TheSwarmSize$, even if $\SwarmDensity$ is low.
-However, we note that at large $\TheSwarmSize$ inaccurate predictions of $\SwarmNAvoiding$ does not \emph{necessarily} correlate with inaccurate predictions of $\SwarmNHoming$ (e.g., SS scenarios in~\cref{fig:results-large-var-rho}).
-Based on this discussion, we can therefore definitively answer \textbf{Q1} and say that it is \emph{possible} to capture non-linear behaviors of swarms using linear models across scales.
+Based on this discussion, we can confidently characterize the limits of linear modeling, at least for ODE based approaches, and say that it is \emph{possible} to capture non-linear behaviors of swarms using linear models across scales.
 Furthermore, for $\TheSwarmSize\le{50}$, doing so is also \emph{practical}, as our model still provided predictions accurate within 95\% confidence in all scenarios.